Addressing the cost of inaction in post-stroke care

 As part of our commitment to improve post-stroke care for people who survived a stroke, we launched a documentary on Reuters last year featuring leading stroke researchers and advocates, including Jon Barrick, Honorary Member and Past President, Stroke Alliance for Europe and Professor Peter Kelly, President Elect, European Stroke Organisation.

-They stress the need for equitable access to post-stroke care to deliver improved patient outcomes, significant socio-economic benefits and more resilient health systems around the world.
+They stress the need for equitable access to post-stroke care to deliver improved patient outcomes, significant socio-economic benefits and more resilient healthcare systems around the world.